drivera123/LDRS591/_pages/unit-3-learning-activities.md

 ### Learning Activity 8

-a\) Read chapter 9, "Learning how to read for research," in Badke \(2017\).
+1. Read chapter 9, "Learning how to read for research," in Badke \(2017\).

-b\) Complete Assignment 2 and submit it via the assignment 2 drop box in the Learning Management System \(LMS\).
+2. Complete Assignment 2 and submit it via the assignment 2 drop box in the Learning Management System \(LMS\).
 The article you chose for the Unit 3 Learning Activities can be the same article that you use for Assignment 2.